 Dr. Lehenbauer has 15+ years of experience with teaching a variety of undergraduate, masters, doctoral, and executive courses in both online and on-ground formats.
 Prior to joining UIW, she served as an Associate Professor of Business Economics at Northwood University in Michigan.
 She started her career at the University of Texas at Dallas in 2006 and served as a Clinical Assistant Professor of Economics and later as the Associate Dean for Undergraduate Education at the School of EPPS.
 Dr. Lehenbauer is also an Econometric Analyst and Consultant providing services to various financial institutions around the country with special focus on Regulation Z, TILA, HMDA, and Fair Lending practices.

 TEACHING AND RESEARCH INTERESTS

-Statistical Analysis, Operations Research, Quantitative Methods, Economic Research Techniques, Global Economy, Strategic Planning, Managerial Economics, Research Design, Teaching Effectiveness, Critical Thinking, Simulation and Capstone courses, and Doctoral Seminars (publication/presentation sections) to name a few.
+Statistical Analysis, Management Science, Quantitative Methods, Economic Research Techniques, Global Economy, Strategic Planning, Managerial Economics, Research Design, Academic Writing and Presentation, Teaching Effectiveness, Critical Thinking, Simulation and Capstone courses, and Doctoral Seminars (dissertation/work-based projects/publication/presentation sections) to name a few.